landodotworld/nextstep/README.md

 More info <a href="https://www.linkedin.com/in/landodotworld/">here</a> on linkedin profile.

 # Looking for
 Find environments aligned with my purpose, strive for long term success and change the world.
-Bellow some keywords with my preferences.
+Bellow some preferences.

 Location: Berlin <br>
 Stage: Pre-seed to Series B <br>